Simple Plan (album): Release

 "Your Love Is a Lie" was released as a single on April 11; the digital download version included a live version of the song as a bonus track.
-The song's music videowas directed by Wayne Isham.
+The song's music video was directed by Wayne Isham.
 "Save You" was released as a single on October 10; the digital download version included live versions of "Welcome to My Life" and "Addicted" as bonus tracks.
 Portions of each sale were distributed to various cancer charities through the group's Simple Plan Foundation.
 The track's music video was posted online on October 24, which featured footage of cancer survivors.
 Animax Asia made an animated video for "I Can Wait Forever", which aired in Aisia and was posted online in December.